-Pannone’s team of expert abuse solicitors specialises in all types of sexual, physical and child abuse claims.
+Our team of expert abuse solicitors specialise in all types of sexual, physical and child abuse claims.

-Whether you were abused as a child or as an adult, and whether the abuse was sexual, physical or both, you should talk to one of our solicitors about claiming compensation from the individual or the organisation or person that failed to protect you from the abuse.
+Whether you were abused as a child or as an adult, and whether the abuse was sexual, physical or both, you should talk to us about claiming compensation from the individual or the organisation or person that failed to protect you from the abuse.

 We understand the difficulties that you may have in discussing the abuse, and we appreciate the fears and anxieties you may have about making a claim.
 We handle all types of abuse compensation cases including sexual abuse, physical abuse, child abuse, the abuse of an elderly person or abuse of a disabled person.